towersvault/shinpokered/README.md

     - With 8 badges, using the daycare is essentially a faster way of farming level 45 basic pokemon
     - The downside of not gaining statEXP in the daycare still remains as a tradeoff
   - Added a PC to the daycare
+  - Daycare allows HM moves on entered pokemon

 - A regular New Game will default the battle style to SET
+- Starting a New Game while in GBC-mode will default 60FPS mode to ON
 - Yes/No prompt for flute use has been added to blocking snorlax
 - Game corner prize costs re-balanced
 - Slightly increased slot odds